neuropoly/intranet.neuro.polymtl.ca/practical-information/living-in-montreal.md

 * Gather all your required documents:

   First, you should gather all the documents which are going to be required to fill your tax declaration.
 Without those, you won’t be able to move forward.
-You will need documents regarding: research scholarship funding (or internship funding): T4A and either R1 or R2 TAing or work activities: T4 and either R1 or R2 tuition fees: T2202 and R8 your Social Insurance Number (SIN / NAS in French) your residence: R31 (should be given to you by your landlord
+You will need documents regarding:
+  * Research scholarship funding (or internship funding): T4A and either R1 or R2
+  * TAing or work activities: T4 and either R1 or R2
+  * Tuition fees: T2202 and R8
+  * Your Social Insurance Number (SIN / NAS in French)
+  * Your residence: R31 (should be given to you by your landlord

 * First year doing taxes: